Quotients of graph operators by symmetry representations: Quotient Operators - definitions and main properties

-In many instances, the main purpose for constructing a quotient operator is to isolate the spectral properties of $\Op$ associated to a particular representation $\rho$, as in Example \ref{Ex: Basic example}.
-More specifically, if $f$ is an eigenvector of $\Op$ with eigenvalue $\lambda$, and $f$ transforms according to $\rho$ (as in \ref{Eqn: Function transformation}), then $\lambda$ is also an eigenvalue of $\Op_{\rho}$ with eigenvector $h$ that can be related back to $f$.
+The conclusion follows from \eqref{eq: Quotient fundamental property}. \end{proof} In many instances, the main purpose for constructing the quotient operator $\Op_{\rho}$, is to isolate the spectral properties of $\Op$ associated to a particular representation $\rho$.
+To state this formally, let us introduce the generalized $\lambda$-eigenspace of order $k$,